Why Customer Experience Matters

 Of course, good service can and will positively influence CX.
 Yet companies must focus on crafting consistently positive experiences across all customer touchpoints.

-The impact of customer experience on brand perception
+How customer experience shapes brand perception

 If you showcase values like transparency, respect, and a dedication to customer satisfaction in your CX approach, that will positively reflect on your brand image.
 Customers will see you as an authentic company that keeps its word.
 In turn, overall customer engagement will improve.